51st state: Admission legislation

 On June 26, 2020, the United States House of Representatives voted 232–180 in favor of statehood for Washington, D.C.
 Passage of this legislation in the Senate was unlikely while the Republican Party held a Senate majority, and President Donald Trump also promised to veto D.C. statehood.
-The legislation was H.R.
-51 in honor of D.C. potentially becoming the 51st state.
-However, after the 2020 Senate elections, the Democratic Party had a Senate majority, meaning Joe Biden's presidency might have opened the door for D.C. statehood.
+The legislation, named H.R.
+51, was in honor of D.C. potentially becoming the 51st state.
+After the 2020 Senate elections, the Democratic Party had a Senate majority, meaning Joe Biden's presidency might have opened the door for D.C. statehood.
 The vote was the first time D.C. ever had a vote for statehood pass any chamber of Congress: in 1993, D.C. statehood legislation was rejected in a US House floor vote by 153–277.
 Another problem is that because Maryland released the land to become D.C., it may have a claim on any land released by Congress to become a state.

 On April 22, 2021, the United States House of Representatives voted 216–208 in favor of statehood for Washington, D.C.
 A similar bill, S. 51, "A bill to provide for the admission of the State of Washington, D.C. into the Union" was earlier introduced into the United States Senate.
 On April 30, Democratic senator Joe Manchin came out against both bills, effectively dooming their passage.
-(See 117th United States Congress) Senator Manchin said the way to make D.C. a State was by a constitutional amendment, which was the process for the voting rights with the 23 Amendment.
+(See 117th United States Congress) Senator Manchin said the way to make D.C. a State was by a constitutional amendment, which was the process for the voting rights with the 23rd Amendment.
 He went further, stating that the complications created by shrinking the Federal District to the National Mall with the 23rd Amendment should be addressed.
-While others disagreed, he thought that if had been approved it would end up in the Supreme Court.
+While others disagreed, he thought that if it had been approved it would end up in the Supreme Court.